DheerajAgarwal/rgdax/README.md

     https://support.gdax.com/customer/en/portal/articles/2425383-how-can-i-create-an-api-key-for-gdax-).
 The behavior of the functions will also depend upon what kind of access (view, trade or manage) the api keys have.

 ## Supported Functions

-***What's new in this version***
-1. New function `cancel_order` which cancels all pending orders.
-2. Corrected documentaion for the `passphrase` argument in all auth functions.
-3. Updated description for auth based functions explaining the need for mandatory arguments.
-4. Other typo corrections.

 ***Complete List of Supported Public Functions:***
 1. candles